uj-robotics/krakrobot2016-online/python_simulator/README.md

 14. Jury has right to change the rules of this qualifications task at any time, however each modification will be sent to all registered contestants and annouced on the official page www.krakrobot.pl.
 Also jury has right to provide minor modifications to the simulator, however all changes will not affect solutions correctness and will be mailed to all registered contestants as well.
-15. Final submission date is 12 feb 2014, 24:00 GMT.
+15. Final submission date is 12 Feb 2014, 24:00 GMT.
 Submissions will open around mid January (the date will be emailed and announced on the contest page).

 Installation